jon-be180/nik-salon/README.md

-inar is argan oil, kmilk is probably too medias is like a line of colour in the hair, highlights, so i have two. what is tintes then? note- i think that pwa wont be possible for 7/7 as icon options cant be added without replacing the whole plugin :(
+inar is argan oil, kmilk is probably too medias is like a line of colour in the hair, highlights, so i have two. what is tintes then? note- i think that pwa wont be possible for 7/7 as icon options cant be added without replacing the whole plugin :( i had to delete the mp4 intro video for zip size space on cloudflare limit of 25mb because no node 18 to buid

 # example problem log